sunejashah/Soft-skill/README.md

 # 5 Design pattern of Java Script #
  ## 1. module design pattern ##
-   This design pattern is most popular design pattern for maintaining particuler pieces of code independent of other code.Module are javascript classes It is        similar to the one of oops feature  which is called encapsulation which hide the data from outside the class by using public private access. for making this      we make closer in java script***
+   This design pattern is most popular design pattern for maintaining particuler pieces of code independent of other code.Module are javascript classes It is        similar to the one of oops feature  which is called encapsulation which hide the data from outside the class by using public private access. for making this      we make closer in java script.

   Let’s look at a basic example:

       var counter = (function(){
         var priveteCounter = 0;